 As the UK’s most international contemporary music college, around 40% of the students here at ICMP come from abroad – including a large proportion from across the EU.
-With Brexit now a firm reality after the triggering of Article 50 of the Lisbon Treaty by the UK government on Wednesday 29th March, many of our current and future EU students are probably wondering what exactly this means for them, especially in relation to tuition fees.
+With Brexit now a firm reality after the triggering of Article 50 of the Lisbon Treaty by the UK government in March 2017, many of our current and future EU students are probably wondering what exactly this means for them, especially in relation to tuition fees.
 So we thought we’d better set the record straight as soon as possible.

-Also, while the UK is still a member of the EU, current and future EU students will pay the same fees as UK students, and we’d like to reassure you that this will remain the case for the entire length of your course.
-If you’re an EU student who is intending to join us at ICMP in September 2017 or 2018, then your fees will remain the same as you have been advised.
+What this means is that, current and future EU students (joining us in 2020), will pay the same fees as UK students, and we’d like to reassure you that this will remain the case for the entire length of your course.
 This has been guaranteed by both ICMP and the UK government and will remain the case for the full length of your course, regardless of whether it finishes after the time the UK has officially left the EU.

-This promise continues with regards to student tuition fee loans, with ICMP, the Student Loans Company and the UK government asserting that current eligible EU students – and new eligible EU students looking to study at ICMP in September 2017 or September 2018 – who are entitled to receive student tuition fee loans will continue to have access to them for the time it takes to complete their course, even if this is after the time the UK has left the EU.
+This promise continues with regards to student tuition fee loans, with ICMP, the Student Loans Company and the UK government asserting that current eligible EU students – and new eligible EU students looking to study at ICMP in 2020 – who are entitled to receive student tuition fee loans - will continue to have access to them for the duration of their course, even if this is after the time the UK has left the EU.

 If you’re a current student from the EU, we hope this announcement reassures you that your future at ICMP is a secure one.
-If you’re thinking of applying to ICMP in September 2017 or September 2018, then there’s no better time to join us than now.
+If you’re thinking of applying to study at ICMP this September, then there’s no better time to join us than now.